Batches

 - How many? — planned output cases, number of physical batches

-- Which formula + BOM? — picks the family; vestl resolves the latest published version chain (formula → bottle BOM → case BOM)
+- Which formula and BOM? — pick the formula and the vessel/case BOM; vestl resolves the latest published version of each at submit.

-- When? — scheduled start/end + work center assignment
+- When? — scheduled start and end, plus work center assignment

 Submitting creates a Draft order.
-You schedule it from the detail page or by dragging on the kanban.
+Schedule it from the detail page or by dragging on the board.

-The full view: planned output, pinned formula/bottle BOM/case BOM versions, scheduled vs. actual times, the underlying physical batches, work-order tasks (routing steps), and the next-action button derived from current status.
+The full view: planned output, locked formula / vessel BOM / case BOM versions, scheduled vs. actual times, the underlying physical batches, work-order tasks (routing steps), and the next-action button derived from current status.

-The right rail clarifies the MO ↔ Batch distinction — the order on top, the physical batches it spawned underneath.
-Each batch has its own consumption records, yield, and (eventually) COA + TTB record.
+The right rail clarifies the order vs. batch distinction — the order on top, the physical batches it spawned underneath.
+Each batch has its own consumption records, yield, and linked compliance artifacts such as the Certificate of Analysis and production record when required.

 Order number

 Auto-generated, format MO-NNNN.
 Stable for the life of the order.
-Appears on every downstream artifact (consumption records, COAs, TTB batch records).
+Appears on every downstream artifact (consumption records, COAs, production records).

 Name